danielr18/mocha-test/README.md

 ```
 ##Syntaxis
 ###describe
-describe the features that we are implementing by giving us a describe function that encapsulates our expectations.
+Describe the features that we are implementing by giving us a describe function that encapsulates our expectations.
 ```javascript
 describe("Feature", function() {